 AT&T MicroCell Operation.

-AT&T mobile subscribers experiencing unreliable or weak cell phone reception in their homes or offices had a great solution with an AT&T MicroCell.
-This device connected to a current broadband Internet landline and provided enhanced cell coverage for voice calls, text, and cell data applications like image messaging and Internet browsing by basically acting as a mini-cell tower and converting the broadband landline to cell signals and vice versa.
+AT&T mobile subscribers experiencing unreliable or weak cell phone reception in their homes or offices had a great solution with an AT&T MicroCell (AT&T Cisco DPH154-4U).
+Made by manufacturer Cisco, this device part model number DPH154-4U connected to a current broadband Internet landline and provided enhanced cell coverage for voice calls, text, and cell data applications like image messaging and Internet browsing by basically acting as a mini-cell tower and converting the broadband landline to cell signals and vice versa.

 ATT MicroCell boosted signal strength over fixed broadband internet without any effect on the quality of the Wi-Fi connection.
 AT&T Wireless MicroCell was however discontinued at the end of 2018 when WiFi Calling became more popular.